j3soon/nvidia-isaac-summary/README.md

     >
     > -- [NVIDIA Replicator Insight](https://developer.nvidia.com/nvidia-omniverse/replicator-insight-eap)

-To the best of my knowledge, there is no public Cloud Services (such as [Nemo LLM Service](https://www.nvidia.com/en-us/gpu-cloud/nemo-llm-service/)) for Isaac at the time of writing.
+To the best of my knowledge, there is no public Cloud Services (such as [NVIDIA NeMo Service](https://www.nvidia.com/en-us/gpu-cloud/nemo-llm-service/)) for Isaac at the time of writing.
 Nevertheless, it is possible to self-host a cloud service on-premise for Isaac though.

 Please [open an issue](https://github.com/j3soon/nvidia-isaac-summary/issues) if you have spotted any errors.

-Last updated on 2023/03/04.
+Last updated on 2023/05/14.